SpiNoice01/MangaDexGetter/README.md

 #

 This is actually my Last school Project that i made with help from CopilotAI.
-For The Complete Commit History Check Here
+For The Complete *OLD Commit* History Check Here

 https://github.com/SpiNoice01/PPB_Fadhila_Agil_Permana_2211104006_SE601/tree/main/TUBES/MangaDexGet